rednafi/rednafi.com/content/go/rate_limiting_via_nginx.md

     ```nginx
     include /etc/nginx/conf.d/*.conf;
     ```
-    This directive instructs Nginx to include additional server configurations--like `default.conf`--from the `/etc/nginx/conf.d/` directory.
+    This directive instructs Nginx to include additional server configurations—like `default.conf`—from the `/etc/nginx/conf.d/` directory.
 This modular approach allows for better organization and management of server configurations.

 ### default.conf